domano/ideas/README.md

 * Buy, hodl, sell tip of the day based on meme-stock subreddits and social media.
 (Reaching certain communities triggers selling tips etc.)
 * Internal bug hunting/problem solving platform for corporates with bounties and votes
 * Feedback for Architecture Documentation in Enterprises (FADE) - Architecture documentation tool for teams - Documentation is directly interwoven with developer feedback.
 Keep enterprise, multi-team architecture up to date by making developer voices heard.
 Venting opinions keeps docs up to date.
+** Could integrate with Confluence or existing Enterprise Architecture tools.

 ## Libraries
 * Declarative functional go library for dead-simple UIs for CRUD apps - d